tivaliy/ci-infra/README.rst

 Quick start
 ===========
 1. Set required variables in the ``env.config`` file
-2. Ensure network doesn't overlap with already existing ones in your system.
+2. Ensure, that newly created network doesn't overlap with already existing ones in your system (see docker-compose.yml):
-   Please update ip address if required:

       networks:
       ci-infra-net: